Enumeration of rooted 3-connected bipartite planar maps: Counting bicoloured 3-connected planar maps

-The {partition function of the Potts model} (a model in statistical physics for spin interactions) on a graph $G$ is defined as
+The partition function of the Potts model (a model in statistical physics for spin interactions) on a graph $\mathsf{m}$ is defined as

-where $[q] = \{1,2,\dots,q\}$ and $m(c)$ is the number of monochromatic edges in the colouring $c$.
-When restricted to two colours, $P_G(2,\nu)$ is also known as the {partition function of the Ising model} (a model for ferromagnetism, where the two colours correspond to the two possiblr values of the ``spin'' of a particle).
-The function $P_G(q,\nu)$ has the following properties.
-Let $G_1$ and $G_2$ be two vertex-disjoint graphs, and let $G$ be the graph obtained by identifying a vertex of $G_1$ and a vertex of $G_2$.
-Then
+where $[q] = \{1,2,\dots,q\}$, the sum is defined over all vertex colourings (with $q$ colours) of $\mathsf{g}$, and $m(c)$ is the number of monochromatic edges defined by $c$.
+When restricted to two colours, $P_{\mathsf{g}}(2,\nu)$ is also known as the partition function of the Ising model (a model for ferromagnetism, where the two colours correspond to the two possible values of the ``spin'' of a particle).